-Before you can get your documents legalised, you need to a notary public/solicitor to verify that the document is a genuine original (This can be called getting your certificate notorised).
+Before you can get your documents legalised, you need a notary public/solicitor to verify that the document is a genuine original (This can be called getting your certificate notarised ).
 You can search “notary public near me” online or contact your own solicitor.
 They will sign and date to confirm that your TEFL certificate is an original.
 The solicitor or notary public’s signature must be an original, hand-written signature.
 Electronic or scanned signatures are not accepted.
 Once this has been completed, you are ready to get your TEFL certificate legalised.

 Getting your TEFL certificate legalised

 Documents need to be legalised in the country that they were issued.
 As TEFL Org UK is in the United Kingdom, a TEFL Org UK certificate needs to be legalised in the United Kingdom.

 - Go to the Get your document legalised section of the GOV.UK website https://www.gov.uk/get-document-legalised

 - Select “Start a standard application” and “Educational certificate (UK)” from the document options available.

 - Confirm that your certificate has been notarised, your personal details, where you would like the document returned to and your contact details.

 You will then be asked to review your application before you are then directed to the payment page – currently, £30 per document using the standard application service.